The Mountaineers (opera): Background and productions

 The authors quickly reacted to the critique, hiring Arthur Wimperis, the lyricist of The Arcadians, to brighten up the piece.
 Five new songs were added, as well as a duelling scene between Pierre and Gustave in the second act, and additional comic dialogue.
 The show contained songs that satirised the Chancellor of the Exchequer, David Lloyd George, which did not deter Lloyd George from attending a performance in November 1909.
 On the evening of the performance, the theatre was picketed by suffragettes demonstrating against the government in general and Lloyd George in particular.
-The performance was interrupted by demonstrations in the theatre by suffragettes in the audience who had been organised by the Women's Social and Political Union.
-The demonstrators were expelled forcibly from the theatre.
+The performance was interrupted by demonstrations in the theatre by suffragettes in the audience who had been organised by the Women's Social and Political Union; the demonstrators were expelled forcibly.
 When one woman claimed property that had been left behind during the expulsion, Workman complained to Christabel Pankhurst, the leader of the Women's Social and Political Union, about the damage her members had caused.

 The Mountaineers closed on 27 November after 61 performances, making way for Fallen Fairies, which needed to be rehearsed on the stage of the Savoy for an opening before Christmas.
-The Mountaineers later toured in the British provinces with many of the same cast, under management of Harry P. Towers (with Marie Dainton as Clarice), in the autumn of 1910.
-A production of a Spanish translation of the opera was presented in Barcelona in early 1910.

 Fallen Fairies, by W. S. Gilbert and Edward German was unsuccessful despite the cachet of W. S. Gilbert as librettist.
 After this disappointment, Workman decided to follow the prevailing tastes of the London public by presenting an Edwardian musical comedy for his third production, Two Merry Monarchs, but this also failed to catch on.

+The Mountaineers toured in the British provinces with many of the same cast, under management of Harry P. Towers (with Marie Dainton as Clarice), in the autumn of 1910.
+A production of a Spanish translation of the opera was presented in Barcelona in early 1910.
+The second version of the opera was broadcast by the BBC on 24 March and 26 June 1924, produced and conducted by L. Stanton Jefferies.